deeputech/deeputech.github.io/_posts/memory-management-in-golang.md

 -   Every function call is added to the stack memory as a frame-block
 -   All static variables including arguments and the return value is saved within the function frame-block on the Stack
 -   All static values regardless of type are stored directly on the Stack.
 This applies to global scope as well
 -   All dynamic types created on the Heap and is referenced from the Stack using Stack pointers.
-Objects of size less than 32Kb goes to the `mcache` of the `P`.
+Objects of size less than 32Kb go to the `mcache` of the `P`.
 This applies to global scope as well
--   Struct with static data is kept on the stack until any dynamic value is added at that point the struct is moved to heap
+-   The struct with static data is kept on the stack until any dynamic value is added at that point the struct is moved to heap
 -   Functions called from the current function is pushed on top of the Stack
 -   When a function returns its frame is removed from the Stack
 -   Once the main process is complete, the objects on the Heap do not have any more pointers from Stack and becomes orphan